-A washing machine that refuses to drain usually indicates a blockage somewhere in the drainage system or a minor mechanical issue that prevents water from being pumped out.
-In many cases, the problem can be traced to a clogged filter, a restricted hose, or a pump that is no longer moving water efficiently
+A washing machine not draining water is a common issue that usually points to a blockage in the drainage system or a minor mechanical fault.
+When your washer is not draining, it often means water cannot flow out properly due to a clogged pump filter, a bent or blocked drain hose, or a drain pump that is no longer working efficiently.

 What the Drain System Actually Does Inside a Washer